* This is the Professional Version. *

 Many seriously ill patients experience nausea, frequently without vomiting.
 Nausea may arise with GI problems (eg, constipation, gastritis), metabolic abnormalities (eg, hypercalcemia, uremia), drug adverse effects, increased intracranial pressure secondary to cerebral cancer, and psychosocial stress.
 When possible, treatment should match the likely cause—eg, stopping NSAIDs, treating gastritis with H2 blockers, and trying corticosteroids for patients with known or suspected brain metastases.
 If nausea is due to gastric distention and reflux, metoclopramide (eg, 10 to 20 mg po or sc qid prn or given on a scheduled basis) is useful because it increases gastric tone and contractions while relaxing the pyloric sphincter.

 Patients with no specific cause of nausea may benefit from treatment with a phenothiazine (eg, promethazine 25 mg po qid; prochlorperazine 10 mg po before meals or, for patients who cannot take oral drugs, 25 mg rectally bid).
 Anticholinergic drugs such as scopolamine and the antihistamines meclizine and diphenhydramine prevent recurrent nausea in many patients.
 Combining lower doses of the previously mentioned drugs often improves efficacy.
 Second-line drugs for intractable nausea include haloperidol (started at 1 mg po or sc q 6 to 8 h, then titrated to as much as 15 mg/day).
 The 5-hydroxytryptamine (5-HT)3 antagonists ondansetron and granisetron often dramatically relieve chemotherapy-induced nausea.
-Cost often makes these antagonists 2nd-line drugs for more complex causes of nausea in dying patients.

 Nausea and pain due to intestinal obstruction are common among patients with widespread abdominal cancer.
 Generally, IV fluids and nasogastric suction are more burdensome than useful.
 Symptoms of nausea, pain, and intestinal spasm respond to hyoscyamine (0.125 to 0.25 mg q 4 h sublingually or sc), scopolamine (1.5 mg topically), morphine (given sc or rectally), or any of the other previously mentioned antiemetics.
 Octreotide 150 mcg sc or IV q 12 h inhibits GI secretions and dramatically reduces nausea and painful distention.
 Given with antiemetics, octreotide usually eliminates the need for nasogastric suctioning.
 Corticosteroids (eg, dexamethasone 4 to 6 mg IV, IM, or rectally tid) may decrease obstructive inflammation at the tumor site and temporarily relieve the obstruction.
 IV fluids may exacerbate obstructive edema.